pob-91/cool-linux-stuff/OS Setup/Arch/Greeters/README.md

 Move the file `./qtgreet/config.toml` to `/etc/greetd/config.toml`

 Move the file `./qtgreet/config.ini` to `/etc/qtgreet/config.ini`. **NOTE** this sets up a background image that needs to be moved to `/usr/share/qtgreet/backgrounds` to work and you need to make this file and the image be owned by the greeter user `chown greeter /usr/share/qtgreet/backgrounds/IMAGE....`

+**IMPORTANT** QtGreet works with png or svg images.
+The jpgs in the wallpaper folder here will not work.

 **If using sway** move the file `./qtgreet/sway.cfg` to `/etc/qtgreet/sway.cfg` and make sure the owner is the greeter user like above.
 If using a different wm then [check out the git repo](https://github.com/marcusbritanicus/QtGreet) for more info on how to set up.